 According to Form IT-201-I, you must file a New York resident return if:

 - You have to file a federal return.

-- You don’t have to file a federal return but your federal adjusted gross income plus New York additions is more than $4,000 or $3,100 if you are single and can be claimed on another person’s tax return.
+- You were not required to file a federal return, but your recomputed federal AGI for 2020, plus any New York additions, was more than $4,000 ($3,100 if filing as Single and you can be claimed as a dependent on another person's federal return).